stytri/msa/README.md

 ## symfile

-With version 2.0.0 `symfile.h` is introduced as a method of passing symbol information to programs compiled with **msa**; this header should be copied/moved to a common include directory.
+With version 2.0.0 `symfile.h` was introduced as a method of passing symbol information to programs compiled with **msa**; this header should be copied/moved to a common include directory.

-The current version of symfile (0) only supports symbol name and address, although provision is made for adding more information.
+The current version of symfile (0) only supports symbol name, information (lower 32 bits of the global _tag_), and address, although provision is made for adding more data.

 ## Building